mgrmtech/fidelius-cli/README.md

 For more detailed information on the technical foundations and protocols involved in encrypting and decrypting FHIR data within the ABDM ecosystem, you can refer to [this comprehensive guide](./abdm/Encryption%20and%20Decryption%20Implementation%20Guidelines%20for%20FHIR%20data%20in%20ABDM.md).

-As such, apart from the code in this project, [this link](https://sandbox.abdm.gov.in/docs/data_encrypt_decrypt) can be referred for an abstract overview of the key material generation, encryption, and decryption processes.

 ## Build

 -   The following command(s) would build and generate .zip, and .tar distributions inside ./build/distributions